darnado/caledros-helper/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Adds an Admin Menu that lets the user remove the default block patterns.
+Adds an Admin Menu that allows removing the default block patterns.
 It also allows deactivating the WordPress REST API for non-authenticated users.

 == Description ==